MicrosoftDocs/cpp-docs/docs/mfc/reference/ctreectrl-class.md

  [!code-cpp[NVC_MFC_CTreeCtrl_s1#1](../../mfc/reference/codesnippet/cpp/ctreectrl-class_17.h)]

 ### Example
- The following code example uses an accessibility identifier and the [CTreeCtrl::MapAccIdToItem](#ctreectrl__mapaccidtoitem) method to retrieve a handle to the root tree-view item.
-The example uses the handle and the [CTreeCtrl::GetItemPartRect](#ctreectrl__getitempartrect) method to draw a 3D rectangle around that item.
+ The following code example uses an accessibility identifier and the [CTreeCtrl::MapAccIdToItem](#mapaccidtoitem) method to retrieve a handle to the root tree-view item.
+The example uses the handle and the [CTreeCtrl::GetItemPartRect](#getitempartrect) method to draw a 3D rectangle around that item.
 In an earlier section of the code example, which is not shown, we created a tree-view that consists of a root country/region node for the United States, subnodes for the states of Pennsylvania and Washington, and tree items for cities in those states.
-We used the [CTreeCtrl::MapItemToAccID](#ctreectrl__mapitemtoaccid) method to associate the root tree-view item with an accessibility identifier.
+We used the [CTreeCtrl::MapItemToAccID](#mapitemtoaccid) method to associate the root tree-view item with an accessibility identifier.

  [!code-cpp[NVC_MFC_CTreeCtrl_s1#5](../../mfc/reference/codesnippet/cpp/ctreectrl-class_18.cpp)]

-##  <a name="ctreectrl__mapitemtoaccid"></a>  CTreeCtrl::MapItemToAccID
+##  <a name="mapitemtoaccid"></a>  CTreeCtrl::MapItemToAccID
  Maps the specified handle of a tree-view item in the current tree-view control to an accessibility identifier.

 ```